-Athletics consists of track, jumping, throwing and combined events.
+Athletics consists of track and throwing events.
 Competitors compete in each event against others with similar levels of ability, according to their functional classification.
 This includes competitors competing in wheelchairs, with prostheses, or under the guidance of a sighted person known as a guide.
 This array of athletic events are played by individual and team relay competitors.

 The objective of this individual sport is for the competitor to place their own golf ball into the hole at the opposite end of the fairway.
 In order to be successful, the competitor will use a set of golf clubs to place the ball in the hole with as few strokes as possible.
 Eighteen holes are played and the competitor with the lowest score wins.
 Adaptive golf incorporates varying modifications, such as modified equipment for competitors with physical or cognitive disabilities.